We are no longer accepting patients at our Sebastian location and are directing new patients to our Palm Bay and Melbourne locations.

 Because there are several types of breast cancer, there are also several types of breast cancer treatment.
 At Cancer Care Centers of Brevard, our dedicated team of medical oncologists use the latest breast cancer treatment technologies to create a unique treatment plan for each patient.
 They are available to take questions and guide you through the process of starting a cancer treatment plan that is right for you.

 The following is a broad description of breast cancer treatments that may be used as part of your treatment plan.
+This may include one or a combination of the following treatments including:

 Breast Cancer Surgery